-CAUTION Always use patchcords to connect to your DUT.
+Always use patchcords to connect to your DUT.
 This protects the connectors of the optical test set, by minimizing the number of connector changes.

-CAUTION The contact connector on the optical test set is angled.
-If you are make sure you connect the angled connector to the optical test set.
+The contact connector on the optical test set is angled.
+If you are using a patchcord with straight (red) and angled (green) connectors, make sure you connect the angled connector to the optical test set.
 Connecting to the optical test set with a straight connector will damage it.

-CAUTION Before you connect any fiber-optic cable to the Lightwave Component Analyzer, please ensure it has been properly cleaned.
+Before you connect any fiber-optic cable to the Lightwave Component Analyzer, please ensure it has been properly cleaned.
 Fiber-optic connectors are easily damaged when connected to dirty or damaged cables and accessories.
 When you use improper cleaning and handling techniques, you risk expensive instrument repairs, damaged cables, and compromised measurements.

-The optical input and output of the Agilent N4375D Lightwave Component Analyzer use angled connectors.
-Depending on the option you ordered, you will also have received two patchcords.
+The optical input and output of the Agilent N4376D Lightwave Component Analyzer use angled connectors.
+Depending on the option you ordered, you will also have received two patchcords with an angled and a straight connector.